A-Z of a Climber

 Rab put the sandwich incident to one side while he gave his slideshow, asking me if I’d give him a signal when he’d talked for 40 minutes, and then proceeded to show images of the Alps, Patagonia and the Himalayas, and talk about how he ended up in the ‘making stuff’ business.

-After talking for a long time he suddenly stopped and shouted at me “Do you want me to talk all night?” at which point I remembered I’d totally forgotten to keep on the time.
+After talking for a long time he suddenly stopped and shouted at me “Do you want me to talk all night?” at which point I remembered I’d totally forgotten to keep on time.

 I don’t think I made a good impression.

 A few years later I moved to Sheffield.
 On my first visit to the Foundry, which at the time seemed like the centre of the universe, I saw Rab belaying the Martin Boyson.
-Walking over – not sure if he’d either remember me or have forgiven me for the sandwich incident (he was a Scotsman), I said jokingly said “Hello Rab, I didn’t know you climbed as well.”
+Walking over – not sure if he’d either remember me or have forgiven me for the sandwich incident (he was a Scotsman), I said jokingly said: “Hello Rab, I didn’t know you climbed as well.”
 Before I could laugh at my funny joke, Rab gave me a look as stormy as any Patagonian tempest and I spun around and walked away.

 With my youthful worship dashed I got on with my own climbs, not realising it that in a way I was treading through the pages of ‘Portrait’, and following the same climbs as Rab.
 I got into the grit, then into Scottish winter climbing – doing many of the climbs Rab had done.
-Then like him I got into alpine winter climbing, doing the North East spur of the Droites (he made the 2nd winter ascent) as my second alpine route.
+Then like him, I got into alpine winter climbing, doing the North East spur of the Droites (he made the 2nd winter ascent) as my second alpine route.
 When I got back from that climb I was full of bravado, and not long afterwards I was working in a climbing shop when Rab came in to buy some chalk.
-I told him that I’d done it, thinking that he’d say “Well done there lad” or something, but instead he said with a dismissive shrug “It wasn’t very hard then so it must be really easy now”.
+I told him that I’d done it, thinking that he’d say “Well done there lad” or something, but instead, he said with a dismissive shrug “It wasn’t very hard then so it must be really easy now”.
 I told him that it had been really cold, to which he said that modern winters were warmer than when he was climbing.
-Then I said how our stove had broke and we’d gone two days with no water, to which he replied “Aye so did ours”.
+Then I said how our stove had broken and we’d gone two days with no water, to which he replied: “Aye so did ours”.
 I just gave up and felt deflated as I took his £1 for a block of chalk.

 I would see Rab from time to time, each time telling him what I’d been up to, hoping that his face would crack a smile and he would say “Well done”.
 But whether it was climbing Scottish VIII, soloing El Cap, or failing like him on Fitzroy, it made no impression.
-In the end I think he just thought I was this annoying bloke who would always be pestering him and showing off.
+In the end, I think he just thought I was this annoying bloke who would always be pestering him and showing off.

 I think things came to head at a party we both ended up at.
 We were both pretty drunk – I had never been, or will ever be as drunk, and I think maybe Rab was the same.
-He was talking to a bunch of people about hitch hiking, and I made the mistake of butting in and saying, “Never hitch in groups of 10”.
+He was talking to a bunch of people about hitchhiking, and I made the mistake of butting in and saying, “Never hitch in groups of 10”.

 The next thing I remember was that everyone was walking away, leaving only me and Rab, and he was poking me in the chest saying, “Why don’t you shut up – no one wants to hear what you’ve got to say”.